 What Can Cause Low APGAR Scores?

 Sometimes, low APGAR scores are just normal, especially for newborn babies.
 It doesn’t really mean that your baby is not entirely healthy.
 He might need some time to adjust outside your womb.
 That is why low APGAR scores and development are often linked together.
 But there are cases when this indicated that your baby is suffering from birth-related complications such as infections, preterm birth, uterine hyperstimulation, uterine rupture, placental abruption, umbilical cord problems, and many more.

 [Also Read: How To Prevent Birth Defects During Pregnancy]

 What Happens When My Baby Has A Low APGAR Score?

 A minute after your baby is born, your healthcare provider will undertake a test for your baby.
-The APGAR score is used to assess your baby’s entire health status, APGAR score of 10 being the highest score your baby can obtain.
+The APGAR score chart is used to assess your baby’s entire health status, APGAR score of 10 being the highest score your baby can obtain.
 If your baby gets lower than 7, it doesn’t really mean that he is unhealthy.
-Sometimes, it’s normal to have lower APGAR scores, especially to those babies who are premature, have complications, or born via cesarean.
+Sometimes, it’s normal to have a lower APGAR score of 3 or less, especially to those babies who are premature, have complications, or born via cesarean.